aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/working-with-calculation-engine/using-icustomfunction-feature/_index.md

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-WorkingWithCalculationEngine-UsingICustomFunctionfeature-ICustomFunction.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-WorkingWithCalculationEngine-UsingICustomFunctionfeature-ICustomFunction.cs" >}}

 Here is how to use the newly defined function in a spreadsheet

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-Articles-WorkingWithCalculationEngine-UsingICustomFunctionfeature-UsingICustomFunctionFeature.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-WorkingWithCalculationEngine-UsingICustomFunctionfeature-UsingICustomFunctionFeature.cs" >}}
 ## **Overview**
 The Aspose.Cells APIs just put the ReferredArea object into the "paramsList" when the corresponding parameter is a reference or its calculated result is reference.
 If you need the reference itself then you can use the ReferredArea directly.
 If you need to get value of a single cell from the reference corresponding with the formula's position, you can use ReferredArea.GetValue(rowOffset, int colOffset) method.
 If you need cell values array for the whole area then you can use ReferredArea.GetValues method.